goldentroll/learn-javascript/project-javascript-n1-modules/README.md

 11. Add method `getAll` to show all items.

-12. Import this class in `src/index.js` and new an object and enter some menu items as parameter.
+12. Import this class in `src/index.js` and make a new object and enter some menu items as parameter.

 13. Print all menu items through `getAll` functions.